GBMP/Viral-Simulation-2020-2021/README.md

 I did add a little extra while I was trying out some logic, what this entails is that at certain tresholds a lockdown strategy is set to play.

+## **Please note: **

+It can happen that the first infected subject (the first red dot) does not collide with a regular subject (a blue dot) in time, so then the first infected subject will turn immune (green).
+Then you'll need to restart the simulation.

 ---

 This code runs a simplistic simulation of a population which can be infected with a virus that spreads between humans.
 The representation of this population is a cloud of dots, with each dot being a human and called a 'subject' in the simulation.
 This project is used as the basis for the new assignment that replaces the test for Object Oriented Programming 2.
 The simulation is written in C++ and is compiled to WebAssembly by using the Emscripten compiler.
 WebAssembly has gained more traction in recent times, which makes this a good time to learn about and get experience with it.
 The assignment, instructions and resources follow below.